Timinator2000/Algorithm_X/14 - your turn/01 - agent x mission 2.md

 In the end, both statements above end up perfectly true, but during the process of placing tiles on the gameboard, each letter requirement could be covered many times.
 To find a proper solution, all the colorings across every covering must be consistent.

+Never forget the Algorithm X matrix is binary data.
+Requirements that can be covered many times do not fit into the binary mold.

 # Setting Up Your Solver

 More to come...

+# Making This Puzzle Harder

+I'm sure that subsection header has you super excited to see what I'm about to suggest, right?